xzoo2013/scrapyFxNews/README.md

 then the pipeline class which define the way data is stored

-In the end , I want to mention that I have set the grabing tast as a routine in my linux system, using the crontab you can google it about how to use this powerful task schedule tool.
+In the end , I want to mention that I have set the grabing tast as a routine in my linux system, using the crontab which you can google and then know  how to use this powerful task schedule tool.

-And the code to run the spider from script is listed in the script.py
+And the codes to run the spider from script is listed in the script.py

 This project works very well on my computer, have fun!